 You can still win, but generic product blurbs won’t cut it.
 Your content has to be sharper than ever.

-I’ve seen this before with seasonal niches — when a product becomes popular, everybody rushes in, and lazy content sinks.
+I’ve seen this before with seasonal niches.
+Whenever a product becomes popular, everybody rushes in, and lazy content also sinks.

 Short Buying Window